Language Imbalance Driven Rewarding for Multilingual Self-improving: General Instruction following

 \subsection{Experimental Setup}

 \paragraph{Base Models} In our experiments, we use a widely adopted instruction-following model as our base model $M_0$, namely Llama-3-8B-Instruct~\citep{meta2024introducing}.
 Llama-3-8B-Instruct, as an English-centric LLM, often encounters off-target issues when handling non-English requests.
-In Appendix~\ref{scaling_to_qwen2}, our method is scaled to Qwen2-7B-Instruct~\citep{yang2024qwen2} to verify its generalization capability.

 \paragraph{Languages} English is chosen as the common dominant language, and non-dominant languages include high-reward languages (German, Russian) and low-reward languages (Spanish, French).
 Additionally, Chinese is selected as an unseen language to observe the generalization of our approach.
 Note that unseen language means that not included in the training data.